Florida mom, dad, 17-year-old son all battling cancer ask for prayers, Christmas miracle

-JACKSONVILLE, Florida (CNN/WCMH) – A Florida family is looking for more than just gifts this Christmas.
+JACKSONVILLE, Florida (CNN) – A Florida family is looking for more than just gifts this Christmas.

 They are hoping for a miracle.